Atrix256/RandomCode/WebGLPBR/Readme.txt

+!
+I think the integrated front and back are reversed.  swapping em makes the x axis flipped though. look into it!

 * then, do similar with skyboxes
  * draw the skybox as background
  * use the diffuse skybox in the shader (as described in the tutorial: https://learnopengl.com/#!PBR/IBL/Diffuse-irradiance)